debtdao/spigot-migrations/migrations/idle-finance/docs.md

 - configures the Spigot
 - adds the Fee Collector as a source of revenue
 - whitelists the `deposit()` function
-- transfers ownership of the Spigot and Escrow contracts to the Spigot
+- transfers ownership of the Spigot and Escrow contracts to the Secured Line of Credit
 - initializes the Line of Credit
 - updates the beneficiaries and their allocations
 - and in the final step makes the Spigot the admin of the Fee Collector, thus enabling the spigots functionality and control over the protocol and thus debt repayment.